Melowdex/person-counting-lc-hw/dataset/readme.md

    If you want to include the LOAF dataset for training or validation:

    * Download the dataset (images and annotations) from the official [LOAF website](https://loafisheye.github.io/download.html).
-   * Extract the contents into a folder named `loaf` in your working directory.
+   * Extract the contents into a folder named `loaf` in under this working directory.
    * Make sure to place the annotation files from the `resolution_512` set into the following path:

      ```